marinebon/mbon-dashboard-server/grafana/README.md

 ## Post-install manual configuration:

+1. go to the "Home Dashboard" and "star" it
 1. under configuration > preferences
     1. set org name
     2. set Home Dashboard to "Home Dashboard"